Walk the Serengeti

 Click on the icons to the left to explore this trip and then click the button below to join this exclusive group.

-After arriving into Arusha you will be transferred to the Arusha Coffee lodge where you will have a chance to catch your breath and immerse yourself in the beauty of this historic coffee plantation and elegant homestead, before starting your adventure into the Serengeti.
+On arrival at Arusha Coffee lodge check in and refresh where you will have a chance to catch your breath and immerse yourself in the beauty of this historic coffee plantation.
+The elegant homestead in step back in time on one of Arusha's oldest coffee farms.
+Enjoy an evening at leisure before starting your adventure into the Serengeti tomorrow morning.

 Day 2 - Fly to Serengeti